 4) Don’t lock yourself away indoors.
 Ideally, you should try to maintain social contact, but if you can’t face this, at least get some fresh air and sunshine.
 Studies repeatedly show that spending time outdoors is a powerful way of reducing depression and anxiety.

 5) It might be tempting to escape into video games or other virtual distractions, but don’t overdo this.
 At best, it’s avoidance, but at worst, it further isolates you from the outside world, giving your problems a space to grow out of proportion.

 6) Resist the urge to wallow in sad music.
 It might speak to your current mood, but it’s unlikely to do much to lift it.

 7) In the same way, don’t fixate on depressing news and media.
 Bad news sells but gives an unrealistically pessimistic view of the world.

 9) Never feel guilty about your depression.
 It’s an illness with both genetic and environmental roots.
-It’s not your fault, you’re not weak, and you can’t just snap out of it.
+It’s not your fault; you’re not weak and can’t just snap out of it.

 10) Try not to think too hard about the future, especially if this always leads to catastrophization, where you can only imagine the worst.
 Try and live in the moment whenever something positive is happening.